Equator (schooner): Restoration efforts

-The first efforts to save the Equator were led by Everett dentist Eldon Schalka in the 1960s.
+The first efforts to save Equator were led by Everett dentist Eldon Schalka in the 1960s.
 Eventually he was able to mobilize enough volunteers from the Everett Kiwanis Club in to haul the vessel ashore and clean the muck out of her sometime in June 1967.
-She was then dry-docked at the 14th Street Fisherman’s Boat Shop in Everett.
-A survey conduced on February 21, 1968 by the National Register of Historical Places gave the following description (with recommendations) of the ship's condition at the time:
+She was then dry-docked at the 14th Street Fisherman's Boat Shop in Everett.
+A survey conduced on February 21, 1968, by the National Register of Historical Places gave the following description (with recommendations) of the ship's condition at the time:

-Schalka helped to establish a nonprofit group to restore the vessel, which despite little fundraising success managed to get the Equator listed to the National Register of Historic Places on April 14, 1972.
+Schalka helped to establish a nonprofit group to restore the vessel, which despite little fundraising success managed to get Equator listed in the National Register of Historic Places on April 14, 1972.
 This was the first Everett property to receive this designation.
-The foundation ultimately tried but failed to raise enough money to restore the vessel which eventually became an eyesore for the local community.
+The foundation ultimately tried but failed to raise enough money to restore the vessel, which eventually became an eyesore for the local community.
 By the late 1980s, Equator had been reduced to a crumbling hull and was moved to its present location at the corner of 10th Street and Craftsman Way.
-The foundation that Schalka had started was finally dissolved after his death in 1992 from a plane crash.
+The foundation that Schalka had started was finally dissolved after his death in 1992 in a plane crash.

 Uncertain future

-Equator initially sat under a makeshift structure which was exposed on all sides, leaving her exposed to the elements.
-Eventually her back side collapsed in November 2017 which led the Port of Everett to enclose the shelter around the schooner to protect her from further decay.
-Equator remains in a fragile state as she can't be moved or preserved in place, to complicate matters more she is also described as an "orphan" with no legal owner.
-There is currently a makeshift open air museum in place for Equator which includes the National Register plaque and an interpretive sign, as well as a list of donors to the Equator Foundation.
+Equator initially sat under a makeshift structure that was exposed on all sides, leaving her exposed to the elements.
+Eventually her back side collapsed in November 2017, which led the Port of Everett to enclose the shelter around her to protect her from further decay.
+Equator remains in a fragile state as she cannot be moved or preserved in place.
+To further complicate matters, she is also described as an "orphan" with no legal owner.
+There is currently a makeshift open air museum in place for Equator, which includes the National Register plaque and an interpretive sign, as well as a list of donors to the Equator Foundation.

+Confronted with that situation, the Port of Everett gave notice of its intent to take custody of the ship.
+Notices were affixed to either side of the bow indicating that in order for any putative owner to take custody of the ship, they would have to come forward by May 29, 2022, prove their ownership, relocate the vessel to "an authorized anchorage area, moorage facility, or storage location," and pay the Port of Everett for all of its salvage costs, storage fees, etc.

+The Port of Everett took custody of Equator and announced plans to dismantle her and reuse her timber for public art and an interpretive exhibit.
+Several nautical archeologists, including students from Texas A&M University, began documenting the ship's remains in June 2023 while preparations for dismantling her were made.

+Dismantled

+In September 2023, work began on dismantling and removing Equator from her shelter.